I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Address: Hüseyinağa, Balo Sk.
 No:26, 34435 Beyoğlu/İstanbul (map)

-There are a few other bars & restaurants around Istanbul that also have small craft beer selections, including Beer Hall, Joker No. 19, Kozmonot, Taps Bebek, Thales Cafe Bar, and Varuna Gezgin.
-One thing I noticed is that bars tend to come and go pretty quickly in Istanbul.
+There are a few other bars & restaurants around Istanbul that also have small craft beer selections, including Beer Hall, Kozmonot, Taps Bebek, Thales Cafe Bar, and Varuna Gezgin.
+I noticed that bars tend to come and go pretty quickly in Istanbul.
 There are several beer bars that I had bookmarked to check out only a few months beforehand that were already gone.
-For example, I tried going to a couple of locations of the small local beer bar chain AYI, only to find the buildings empty.
+For example, I tried visiting a couple of small local beer bar chain AYI locations, only to find the buildings empty.
 I imagine it must be tough to keep a bar running when prices are so volatile but keep in mind that this list will likely change quickly.

 There are 15 million people living in Istanbul.
-While only a small percentage of them may drink, this still leaves a market that is ripe for potential, if only given the opportunity.
+While only a small percentage of them may drink, this still leaves a market that is ripe for potential if only given the opportunity.
 I fell in love with Turkish cuisine while I was there.
-There’s a wealth of unique flavors & dishes in Turkey.
-It’s impossible to not dream about the potential craft beers that could be inspired by this food.
+There’s a wealth of unique flavors and dishes in Turkey.
+It’s impossible not to dream about the potential craft beers that could be inspired by this food.

 My point is that Istanbul has so many delicious tastes that some enterprising breweries could utilize them to make the most unique beers in the world.
 In the meantime, you’ll have to make do with the places I’ve listed above if you’re looking for craft beer in Istanbul.